MONICA-Project/COP.API/README.md

 * [OGC Discovery Manager](https://github.com/MONICA-Project/COPUpdater) - Is the link between the COP and the IoT DB, forwarding newly discovered devices in the IoT DB to the COP.DB.
 * EventHub provides push functionality to apps and COP-UI.
 This component is in fact integrated in the COP.API module but as a separate component.

-So the COP in MONICA could be viewed as the set of components.

 The COP API is based on the following technologies:
 *	MQTT interface for receiving messages for updating COP status
 *	Odata-based API for retrieving resources from the IoT DB